 Wild mushroom ragout with ziti

-Let’s start with what is a ragout versus a ragu is.
+Let’s start by defining a ragout versus a ragu.
 After all, we pronounce them the same.
-A ragu is a slow-cooked Italian pasta sauce which usually contains meat and is served exclusively with pasta.
-A ragout, on the other hand, is a French-style stew, that may or may not contain meat and can be served with any carbohydrate like pasta, couscous or polenta.
-However, both are slow-cooked dishes, ones where the flavours from the meat or vegetable are extracted to enhance their flavours.
-Both dishes take time, take a deep knowledge of concentrating and manipulating flavours and have lots of love.
+A ragu is a slow-cooked Italian pasta sauce that usually contains meat and is served exclusively with pasta.
+A ragout, on the other hand, is a French-style stew that may or may not contain meat and can be served with any carbohydrate like pasta, couscous, or polenta.
+However, both are slow-cooked dishes, ones where the flavours from the meat or vegetables are extracted to enhance their flavours.
+Both dishes take time, require a deep knowledge of concentrating and manipulating flavours, and require lots of love.
 Mushrooms are the best vegetable for a ragout, in my opinion.
-They hold up to long cooking times and have a deep beautiful flavour that emerges with time.
-This dish is exactly that and then some.
-Aromatic, complex deep flavours are heightened by the wonderful pan sautéed garlicky pasta.
+They hold up to long cooking times and have a deep, beautiful flavour that emerges with time.
+This dish is exactly that, and then some.
+Aromatic, complex, deep flavours are heightened by the wonderful pan sautéed garlicky pasta.
 This is a dish I could eat often.

-Admittedly this dish takes time, not hard to make but takes time.
+Admittedly, this dish takes time, not hard to make, but it takes time.
 The mushrooms are cooked delicately in a homemade porcini (and I added dried shiitakes for added nuances) broth.
-The pasta is pan-sauteed lightly in I have been fortunate enough to have had dinner at Chez Panisse when David Tanis headed the restaurant.
-This restaurant with David and a cadre of chefs defined California farm-to-table cuisine, elegant, light and popping with flavours and fresh ingredients.
-I have his cookbooks and follow his blogs and Insta page, you should too.
-I love this cookbook, and definitely need to cook more from it!
+The pasta is pan-sauteed lightly in oil for texture and flavour.
+I have been fortunate enough to have had dinner at Chez Panisse when David Tanis headed the restaurant.
+This restaurant, with David and a cadre of chefs, defined California farm-to-table cuisine: elegant, light, and popping with flavours and fresh ingredients.
+I have his cookbooks and follow his blogs and Instagram page; you should, too.
+I love this cookbook and definitely need to cook more from it!

 Ingredients: